learn-co-curriculum/dsc-regression-model-evaluation/README.md

 <img src="images/rs5.png" width="500">

-Due to this particular shape of the distribution, the regression line $\hat y$ is the same as the mean line for $\overline y$.
+Due to this particular relationship between $x$ and $y$, the regression line $\hat y$ is the same as the mean line for $\overline y$.
 The R-Squared for this model is 0.
 It's clear that a straight line is probably not the right fit for this data.

 On the other extreme, the best model could also be one that fits all the data points perfectly.
 Because the unexplained part of the variation is 0, R-Squared is 1–0, so 1 in this case, which indicates a perfect model.
 Below is an example of this (know that this will rarely happen with real world data).

 <img src="images/rs6.png" width="500">

-> **R-Squared can take value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit**
+> **R-Squared can take a value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit**

 ### Phrasing R-Squared values

-An obtained R-squared value of say 0.85 can be put into a statement as
+An R-squared value of say 0.85 can be described conceptually as:

 > ***85% of the variations in dependent variable $y$ are explained by the independent variable in our model.***

 ## Summary
-In this lesson, we looked at the R-Squared, or the Coefficient of Determination to evaluate the goodness of fit for a regression line.
-We saw how R-Squared is calculated by comparing a given model to a baseline model and indicating it with values between 0 and 1.
-In the next lab, you'll move on to calculating R-Squared in python.
+In this lesson, you looked at the R-Squared, or the Coefficient of Determination to evaluate the goodness of fit for a regression line.
+You saw how R-Squared is calculated by comparing a given model to a baseline model and learned that it must be a value between 0 and 1.
+In the next lab, you'll move on to calculating R-Squared in Python.